WHat does it mean to be a Christian?

 Phil is retired with an engineering background.
 Married to Lyn they both serve on the Missionary Committee and the welcome team.

 Chris is the Pastoral Co-ordinator at YBC and also volunteers on the Chaplaincy team at York Hospital.
-She is Emeritus Professor (Occupational Therapy) at York St John University.... still doing research but retired from lecturing.
+She is Emeritus Professor (Occupational Therapy) at York St John University. .

 Matt is married to Lara, and joined the diaconate in 2016.
-He regularly plays drums in one of the church music groups.
+He is the music coordinator at YBC.
+Matt regularly plays drums in one of the church music groups.

 Colin is married to Lydia and has three sons, Barnaby, Joshua and Oliver.
-An accountant by profession and currently working as a management consultant, he is Church Treasurer and is also a trustee of the Zambesi Mission.
+He has worshipped at YBC since 1989.
+Originally an accountant by profession, Colin now works around the world as an international development consultant in fragile and conflict-affected states.
+He is also Church Treasurer and a trustee of the Zambesi Mission, one of YBC's mission partners. .